Aspen Running Canker

 Habitat(s): boles, branches

 Aspen running canker is an aggressive canker disease that can rapidly kill the cambium of aspen trees as it spreads along tree boles.
 In intermediate-aged to mature stands, infections can girdle and kill smaller, understory trees within a single season.
 Because it is so widespread and often found far from roads and population centers, this disease is most likely caused by a native pathogen that is favored by current conditions (host susceptibility or environment).
-Since it was first noted in 2015, this disease has been mapped throughout the boreal forest of Interior and Southcentral Alaska.
+Since it was first noted in 2015, aspen running canker has been mapped throughout the surveyed areas of the Interior and Southcentral Alaska boreal forest (see Detection Map).
+The highest incidence of the disease is in the Tanana-Kuskokwin Lowland Ecoregion, where it is estimated that 30% of trees are infected at many sites and most cankered trees die within a year or two.
+Canker induced mortality is strongly correlated with drought and aspen leaf miner.

 See this aspen running canker poster (2019).